 Why Your Dog Smells Bad All of the Sudden

 Some dog breeds like the Siberian Husky, Alaskan Malamute, and Maltese, among others, do not have a foul odor.
 Most other breeds have a strong smell from time to time.
 Rolling in an old carcass will do that, and as dog owners, it is something that most of us are used to.

-If your dog did not stink before, but suddenly has a foul odor, something is wrong.
-Assuming he did not get out and roll in a fresh pile of horse manure, swim in a stagnant pond, or snuggle up with an old dead animal, there are some serious health reasons that you need to look into.
+If your dog did not stink before but suddenly has a foul odor, something is wrong.
+Assuming he did not get out and roll in a fresh pile of horse manure, swim in a stagnant pond, or snuggle up with an old dead animal, there are some serious health issues that you need to look into.

 Infected skin, or pyoderma, is the most common cause of a stinky dog.
 This is a list of the most common causes of pyoderma:

 - Dermatophytosis (ringworm)